 If the tenderloins are not the same size, you can tie the ends back on the rest of the pork and tie them, or lay them next to one another.
 Use butcher string to secure them together and then throw them in the smoker.

 Cooking Pork Tenderloin on a Traeger

-Now that your pork tenderloins are prepped, all that's left now is to cook them!
-Turn your smoker on and get it set up to cook at 225 degrees with indirect heat.
-Place the pork tenderloins in the smoker, and let them smoke for approximately two hours.
+Now that your tenderloins are prepped, all that's left now is to cook them!
+Turn your smoker on and get it set up to cook at 180 degrees with indirect heat.
+Place them in the smoker, and let them smoke for approximately two hours.

-After two hours the pork tenderloins should have an internal temperature of about 135-140 degrees.
-When they get to an internal temp of 140 remove them from the smoker, and turn the smoker up to high.
+After two hours the pork tenderloins should have an internal temperature of about 110-120 degrees.
+When they hit 120, configure your smoker to cook at 400+ degrees and finish the tenderloins over the high heat.

-Let the pork tenderloins rest under foil for about fifteen minutes before cutting the butchers string away, and then slicing.
+Let them rest under foil with a few pats of butter for about fifteen minutes before cutting the butcher's string away, and then slicing.

 Smoked Pork Tenderloin Recipe

 - 2 pork tenderloins (equal size, about 1 lb each)

 - 6 tbsp butter

 - 3 Tbsp Honey